justkeepquiet/tera-client-packer/README.md

-# Tera 92 Launcher Client Packer and Updater
+# tera-client-packer

-Original Chinese launcher client packer for patch 92.
-Used with Nodejs.
+TERA Client patcher and updater for original BHS Launcher.
+Used with Node.js.

 ## Install